The Mens Room (radio show): Personalities

-Originating as a sub-segment of TV Time with Ted, this segment sees Smith reading jokes followed by the rest of the hosts guessing whether the jokes were created by Smith himself, or if they were pulled from an actual late night television host's show.

-Ted vs. The FCC

-A weekly segment which consists of Smith, noted for his challenges with reading and pronunciation, attempts to read a listener-submitted tongue twister.
-These tongue twisters are often written such that the expected slip-up would result in Smith saying a word or words that are banned from radio airwaves, thus getting him in trouble with the FCC, the agency that oversees radio communication standards in the United States.

-Ted's Meat and Potatoes

-During this weekly segment, Smith, appearing as his alter ego Head Chef of the Mens Room, Thee Ted Nougat recites food facts, results of food-related surveys or other food related topics, often themed to the time of year or nearby holidays.

-Other Media
+Other media

 The Mens Room hosts have also created other media properties distributed as standalone podcasts or live streaming internet radio.

 The Mens Room Appy Hour

-Appy Hour is daily twenty-minute show available only as a live stream via the Audacy app immediately following the conclusion of the daily Mens Room show on live terrestrial radio.
-The show is hosted by the same quartet as the regular daily show.
-Due to being streamed exclusively over the internet rather than terrestrial radio, the show is uncensored and features discussions of topics that would not normally be "suitable for the airwaves."
+The Appy Hour was formerly a daily twenty-minute show available only as a live stream via the Audacy app immediately following the conclusion of the daily Mens Room show on live terrestrial radio.
+The show was hosted by the same quartet as the regular daily show.
+Due to being streamed exclusively over the internet rather than terrestrial radio, the show was uncensored and features discussions of topics that would not normally be "suitable for the airwaves."

+When Audacy removed the Go Live feature on the content creator's side of the app, the Appy Hour changed to being a once-a-week pre-recorded segment uploaded on Friday mornings.
+The show is still uncensored because it's still exclusive to the internet.
+The show is pre-recorded on the previous Thursday.

 The Greatest Story Never Told

 From October 2019 to July 2021, Montgomery and Hill distributed a weekly podcast through Audacy.
 This show allowed the hosts to dive more deeply into some of the greatest stories of their past, and would occasionally feature other personalities, such as Smith.
-The show is also produced by Mike Hawk.
+The show was also produced by Mike Hawk.
 The show was discontinued after July 2021 when it was replaced by The Mens Room Appy Hour.